shawon100/aws-eks-infra-nginx-cicd/README.md

 ## How the CI/CD Pipeline Works

 This CI/CD pipeline automates the process of building a Docker image using a Dockerfile, pushing it to Amazon ECR, and deploying the application to an Amazon EKS cluster.
+It's located on cicd/.github/workflows/deployment.yml

 ### Trigger
 The pipeline is triggered on a `push` event to the `main` branch.